halmai/api_specificator/README.md

 - produce output file instead of stdout
 - work with multi-line descriptions
-- adding ability to describe API responses as well, not just requests
 - working with arrays
 - macro handling
 - etc.